On this page...

 - Allowed to elect out of the IPERS plan.

-You become an IPERS member on the first day for which you receive IPERS covered wages.
+You become an IPERS member on the first day for which you receive IPERS-covered wages.
 By accepting IPERS-covered employment, or by continuing in your employment, you are consenting and agreeing to deductions from your compensation required by Iowa Code chapter 97B.
 This means each pay period IPERS will receive a small portion of your wages.
 These are pooled with other members’ wages – and contributions from employers – and are invested to pay the benefit you’ll receive upon retirement.
 The best part: IPERS retirement benefits are guaranteed for life.
 Upon retirement, you will receive a predictable monthly benefit for the rest of your life.
 That’s what makes IPERS different from traditional 401(k) style plans; your retirement benefit will never run out.
 Welcome!
 We’re glad you’re here.

 As an IPERS member, it's good to understand the different statuses of IPERS membership.